-Categor y Factor No. Causes/Risk events ENVIRONMENTAL Environment and climate change 1 Non-compliance or non-adaptation to the requirements of environmental regulations 2 Lack of adaptation of products to the effects of climate change 3 Failure to consider climate change risks in the evaluation of financial and risk ratios 4 Lack of methodology for calculation and integration of regulations into the strategy SOCIAL Employees 5 Non-compliance with regulations and diversity/equality requirements 6 Non-compliance or inadequate management of employee development Non-compliance with occupational risks 7 Non-compliance with labour and human rights Customers 8 Inadequate customer advice Failure to adapt to customer needs in the design and marketing of products or in the event of complaints 9 Lack of or inadequate contribution to the needs of the social environment Relationship with third parties 10 Supply chain NCE 11 Failure to make a responsible investment 12 Non-compliance with sectoral good practices ERNA Governance, ethics and transparency 13 Inadequate corporate governance structure and practices GOVERNANCE 14 Cases of corruption and non-compliance with tax regulations 15 Cybersecurity and lack of confidential information management 16 Weaknesses in communication and relationship with third parties
+Categor y Factor No. Causes/Risk events ٩L Environment and climate change 1 Non-compliance or non-adaptation to the requirements of environmental regulations VENT 2 Lack of adaptation of products to the effects of climate change environmental 3 Failure to consider climate change risks in the evaluation of financial and risk ratios Ä Z 4 Lack of methodology for calculation and integration of regulations into the strategy 5 Non-compliance with regulations and diversity/equality requirements 7 Employees 6 Non-compliance or inadequate management of employee development Non-compliance with occupational risks SOCIAL 7 Non-compliance with labour and human rights S Customers 8 Inadequate customer advice Failure to adapt to customer needs in the design and marketing of products or in the event of complaints 9 Lack of or inadequate contribution to the needs of the social environment Relationship with third parties 10 Supply chain 11 Failure to make a responsible investment N C C 12 Non-compliance with sectoral good practices ERNA Governance, ethics and transparency 13 Inadequate corporate governance structure and practices GOVERNANCE 14 Cases of corruption and non-compliance with tax regulations 15 Cybersecurity and lack of confidential information management 16 Weaknesses in communication and relationship with third parties this end, it has specific policies and measures that are detailed in the Environmental Management section.